Classic Italian Beef Pot Roast

 You’ll then need to set aside a little more than 4 hours (from start to finish) to sear the meat, get it in the oven, and braise it.
 You can do it!
 I promise, it is so worth the effort.

-I served this dish with a side of simple Yukon gold mashed potatoes (skin-on), but it would be even more excellent with soft polenta!
+I served this dish with a side of simple Yukon gold mashed potatoes or soft polenta.
 Since most of the vegetables are discarded during the cooking process, you could even serve it alongside some steamed spring asparagus.

 - 2 dried bay leaves